Kerbaltec-Solutions/HoulaTrack/README.md

 * Determining, which side of the hoop points towards the camera is tricky and highly dependant on a good hsv-keying of the hoop.
 While basic tracking might work in suboptimal conditions, Tilt-direction-detection might be more instable.
 * It may be benificial to lower the cameras resolution to allow for higher framerate.
 This can be done by edinting lines 13 and 14 in the `main.py` file.
 The default should work well tho.
 * In normal operation, you can disable the Preview windows by clicking `Stop Vizualization`.
 This frees up performance for higher framerate and other programs
-* The program will work best with a matte, uniformly colored hoop, that does not share it's color with the surroundings and is not red.
+* The program will work best with a matte, uniformly colored hoop, that does not share it's color with the surroundings.